M4tisPto/Maids-Kobayashi-Project/README.md

 __This project was made of:__

-1. KazzeTheRandom (main planner, animator and director)
+1. KazzeTheRandom (director ,designer, modeler and animator)
 2. M4tisPto (main programer, modeler, manager and sound designer)
 3. MetalBn (artist and animator)
 4. Naoxstudio (artist and animator)